All Products

 Medium

-The API risk detection model detects that the response of the API contains sensitive data.
-The lack of restrictions on the volume of returned data may lead to leaks of substantial data.
+The API risk detection model detects that the response of the API contains sensitive data and the amount of returned data is not limited.
+This may lead to substantial data leaks.

 We recommend that you limit the amount of data returned at a time based on your business requirements to prevent attackers from using the API to obtain a large amount of sensitive data.